 Can My Employer Force Me to Take FMLA for a Work-Related Injury?

-The practice of employers requiring employees to use FMLA to take time off work if they are injured on the job is technically legal.
-Under the state and federal FMLAs, an employer can count an employee's time out on workers' compensation as family and medical leave as long as the employee is out for a reason that meets the FMLA requirements as stated above.
-However, the employer must do its due diligence before making such a determination to make sure they are not allowing the employee to exhaust the benefits they may be eligible for because of workers' compensation laws.
+The practice of employers requiring employees to use FMLA to take time off from work, if they are injured on the job, is technically legal.
+Under the state and federal FMLAs, an employer can count an employee's time out on workers' compensation as family and medical leave as long as the employee is out for a reason that meets the FMLA requirements stated above.
+However, the employer must do its due diligence before making such a determination to make sure they are not allowing the employee to exhaust the benefits they may be eligible for under workers' compensation laws.

 Overlap of FMLA and Workers' Comp

-The FMLA and workers' compensation provisions can overlap — an employee may suffer a workplace injury or illness that is a “serious health condition” under the FMLA as well.
-If this happens, the laws’ provisions can run concurrently.
-In other words, an employee may be off work receiving workers’ compensation benefits, and the time off is counted against the employee’s applicable 12-week entitlement to job-protected FMLA leave.
+The FMLA and workers' compensation provisions can overlap.
+An employee may suffer a workplace injury or illness that is also a “serious health condition" under the FMLA.
+If this happens, the laws' provisions can run concurrently.
+In other words, an employee may be off work receiving workers' compensation benefits, and the time off is counted against the employee's applicable 12-week entitlement to job-protected FMLA leave.